What we do

 We use simple but effective technologies such as compost pits, fish cages, zeer pots, floating gardens and donkey ploughs to improve access to fresh food.

-Access to clean, safe water
+Access to clean, safe water and waste services

 We work with communities to get water for drinking, washing, cooking and agriculture - helping to improve sanitation and health.